-Up to 4 sessions in with teachers will assist and recommend in your development process.
+It is possible that up to 4 sessions will be devoted to the preparation of a mandatory assignment (in with teachers will assist and recommend in your development process or to answer technical questions).

 LEARNING ACTIVITIES AND METHODOLOGY

 The course will use three types of activities: classes of theory, problems and laboratory assignments.